 Half Dead = spiritually dead

-Priest = Law of Moses (it cannot save)
+Priest = Law of Moses (cannot save)

 Levite = the prophets (came close, but cannot help)